JosueG15/willdom_codechallenge/README.md

 $ npm run cypress:open
 ```

-After running the command, you will see the cypress window, where you could execute all the scripts or only the script you need.
+After running the command, you will see the cypress window, where you can execute all the scripts or only the script you need.

 ## Test cross-browser